Abstract Tech

 By Joan Conley, Senior Advisor, Corporate Governance and ESG Programs, Nasdaq and James Beasley, Head of Board Advisory, EMEA, Nasdaq with contributions from Vanessa Mesics, Head of Director Experience, Co-Head of the Nasdaq Center for Board Excellence, Nasdaq

-Updated as of August 2024 to reflect emerging issues that boards are focused on in Q3 and Q4 2024.
+Updated to reflect emerging issues that boards are focused on in Q3 2025.

 Effective corporate governance is crucial for companies—and their boards—to successfully navigate ambiguous times.
 The Nasdaq Center for Board Excellence team’s work with thousands of board members and executives around the world has surfaced emerging corporate governance issues across eight key areas: